popkoandr/Shell-File-Manager/README.md

 # Shell-File-Manager
-file manager like total commander
+files manager like total commander

-This program allows you to do different operation with file on your storage and use different two file windows side by side (like total commander).
+This program allows you to do different operation with files on your storage and use two file windows side by side (like total commander).